 The CVE programme, managed by the MITRE Corporation, compiles a list of publicly known security vulnerabilities and exposures.
 This list is widely referred to by cybersecurity teams around the world to look for new vulnerabilities that might affect one's organisation.
 Software product owners may file vulnerabilities as a CVE.
-The ability to discover zero-day CVEs is also viewed as an achievement among the white hat community.
+The ability to discover zero-day CVEs is also viewed as an achievement within the white hat community.

-All developers can apply this similar concept, by allowing reporting channels for uncovered safety vulnerabilities in their All systems.
+Al developers can apply this similar concept, by allowing reporting channels for uncovered safety vulnerabilities in their Al systems.
 They can apply the same best practices for vulnerability reporting, including a time-window to assess the incident, patch and publish.
+This should also be complemented by ongoing monitoring efforts to detect malfunctions before they are noticed by end-users.